irrnalinux/irrnalinux/README.md

 ## Credits
 Vanilla OS team, mirkobrombin - Installer and first setup scripts

-anon - good IrrNa Linux art
+emilyd - art of IrrNa penguin

 Arch Linux team - obviously the base of our distro

 Linux Mint team - shipping great themes and icons, and Cinnamon

 ## Licenses
-Creative Commons BY-NC-SA - prohibited to share IrrNa-art in ANY other place (you can use it) GNU GPLv3 - base system, Cinnamon, installer and first setup script
+Creative Commons BY-SA - prohibited to share IrrNa-art in ANY other place (you can use it) GNU GPLv3 - base system, Cinnamon, installer and first setup script

 ### Thanks for using IrrNa Linux!